 You Can Purchase Short Term Disability While Pregnant

 Twenty five percent of women experience one or more complications of pregnancy and may need to stop working weeks, or months before her scheduled due date.
 Lost time at work is typically unpaid unless a policy is in place when this occurs.
 This often leaves families with a huge hole in the budget, and expenses usually rise in tandem.

-You can purchase short term disability insurance while you are already pregnant.
+You can purchase short term disability insurance for maternity leave while you are already pregnant.
 This answer holds true for group policies, individual policies bought at work, and those purchased directly.

 Many group policies sold at worksite locations are guaranteed issue: meaning that no health questions are asked.
 At some point your employer offered the option to employees, and enough of your co-workers enrolled in the policy to meet the carrier’s participation requirements.
 If you are a new employee, you can get a policy during your initial open enrollment with no medical questions to answer.

 There are also individual policies sold at worksite locations.
 Some are guaranteed issue (meaning no medical questions), others are simplified issue (meaning just a few medical questions), and others employ full underwriting (meaning lots of very detailed medical questions).